 Giorgina has been involved in acting and drama teaching from 1996.

-She founded in 1998 «International Acting School Rome», and the Cultural Association, «International Acting Society», specializing in Drama Teaching of which she is the director.
-The«International Acting School Rome» aims to give a complete training for aspiring actors and to organize workshops with artists of international renown as on going study for professionals.
-The«International Acting Society» is active in theatre teaching in schools, didactic research and projects for the Municipal Area XVI and the Province of Rome.
+The «International Acting School Rome» aimed to give a complete training for aspiring actors and to organize workshops with artists of international renown as on going study for professionals.
+The«International Acting Society» is active in theatre teaching in schools, didactic research and projects (e.g. for the Municipal Area XVI and the Province of Rome).

 She graduated in 2003 with a second level degree, the equivalent of a Master, in ‘Drama Teaching and Pedagogy’, at the Italian National Drama School «Silvio D’Amico» (acceptance to the course was through an exam and qualification points system).

-Responsibilities as Association director:
+Responsibilities as International Acting Society Association director:

 More: